Raymond Dunagin 1937 - 2020 - Obituary

 In addition to his editorial panel cartoons, his cartoon strip "Dunagin's People" was internationally syndicated in 1967, ending with his retirement in 2001.
 Until retirement, he continued to be involved in two other syndicated cartoons, "The Middletons," and "Grin and Bear It."
 Ralph was twice a finalist twice for the Pulitzer Prize.
 Following retirement, Ralph had the time to focus his energy on other artistic endeavors including indulging his passion for watercolor painting.

-He is survived by his wife, Karlene West Hickham Dunagin; daughters Cynthia McKinney (Jeff) of Groveland, Fla. and Terry Dunagin (Debbie) of New Smyrna Beach, Fla.; stepsons David Hickham (Lisa) of Corpus Christi, Texas and West Hickham (Suzanne) of Houston; and step-daughter Julia Bourque (Chuck) of Houma.
+Ralph is survived by his wife, Karlene West Hickham Dunagin; two daughters, Cynthia McKinney (Jeff) of Groveland, Florida; Terry Dunagin (Debbie) of New Smyrna Beach, Florida; step sons David Hickham (Lisa) of Corpus Christi; West Hickham (Suzanne) of Houston, Texas; step daughter Julia Bourque (Chuck) of Houma.

-Ralph is survived by his grandchildren, Andria Barratt, Kevin McKinney, Robert Hickham, Patrick Hickham, Remi Bourque and Tre' Bourque; brother Charles Dunagin; and sister-in-law, Virgie Dunagin.
+Ralph is survived by 6 grandchildren, Andria Barratt, Kevin McKinney, Robert Hickham, Patrick Hickham, Remi Bourque & Tre' Bourque.

-He was preceded in death by his parents, Raymond Ralph Dunagin, Sr. and Clara May Clark Dunagin; and his first wife, Mildred Britton Dunagin.
+He is survived by one brother Charles Dunagin and sister-in-law Virgie Dunagin.
+He is preceded in death by his parents, Raymond Ralph Dunagin, Sr. and Clara May Clark Dunagin; and his first wife Mildred Britton Dunagin; and

-The family wishes to thank the staff of The Homestead, Ralph's caregivers Irma, Pat, Cheryl, Clara, Rose and Angie for taking loving care of him along with Dr. William St. Martin, Dr. Michelle Simon, Patty Voss and Keith Weissheit of Haydel Hospice, and Sharon of Kindred at Home for their excellent care.
+The family wishes to thank The staff of The Homestead, Ralph's care givers Irma, Pat, Cheryl, Clara, Rose, and Angie for taking loving care of him along with Dr. William St. Martin, Dr. Michelle Simon, Patty Voss & Keith Weissheit of Haydel Hospice, and Sharon of Kindred at Home for their excellent care.

 In lieu of flowers, the family requests please send donations in his memory to St. Matthew's Episcopal Church or School or to a charity of your choice.